timster/peewee-validates/docs/usage.rst

 .. code:: python

     class SimpleValidator(Validator):
-        name = Field(str, required=True)
+        name = StringField(required=True)

         class Meta:
             messages = {
-                'required': 'please enter a value'
+                'required': 'Please enter a value.'
             }

 Now any field that is required will have the error message "please enter a value".
-We can also change this for specific fields:
+We can also change this for specific fields by prefixing with field name:

 .. code:: python

     class SimpleValidator(Validator):
-        name = Field(str, required=True)
+        name = StringField(required=True)
-        color = Field(str, required=True)
+        color = StringField(required=True)

         class Meta:
             messages = {
-                'name.required': 'enter your name',
+                'name.required': 'Enter your name.',
-                'required': 'please enter a value',
+                'required': 'Please enter a value.',
             }

-Now the ``name`` field will have the error message "enter your name" but all other required fields will use the other error message.
+Now the ``name`` field will have the error message "Enter your name." but all other required fields will use the other error message.

 Excluding/Limiting Fields